Want to buy some Nottingham Forest retro shirts? Read on…

 TOFFS (which stands for The Old Fashioned Football Shirt) specialise in handcrafted, vintage football shirts made to the highest quality in the North of England – with each shirt as close to the real thing as possible.

-They have a classic 1959 Cup Final shirt (left) as Forest beat Luton 2-1 at Wembley.
+They have a classic 1959 Cup Final shirt (above left) as Forest beat Luton 2-1 at Wembley.
 The first goal was scored by Roy Dwight – cousin of Reg Dwight (better known as Elton John).
 Dwight then broke his leg in the game and was carried off, it was an injury that effectively ended his Forest career.

 In fact during this final there were an unusually large number of stoppages due to injury, which was put down to a particularly lush Wembley turf.
 As there were no substitutes at the time Forest went down to practically nine fit men, when a second player – Bill Whare – became crippled by cramp and could barely move.